Overcoming Persistent Poverty

 What We Believe

 Persistent poverty affects everyone in our community and is an issue that we have a shared responsibility to address.
-Alabama is the sixth poorest state in the U.S.; 17% of Alabamians and 24% of Alabama children live below the federal poverty threshold.
+Alabama is one of the poorest states in the U.S.; 17% of Alabamians and 24% of Alabama children live below the federal poverty threshold.
 Child poverty rates are highest among African American and Hispanic children.
 Single mothers experience significantly higher rates of poverty in Alabama and more than 47% of female-headed households with children in Alabama report income below the poverty threshold.
 The gap between Alabama’s median household income and the nation continues to grow.
-Alabama’s median household income is $48,193, or $12,143 less than the national median of $60,336.

 The Impact We Seek